Endotoxin-Reduktion in Masthähnchenställen

 In the application phase (II) the focus lies on resolving the endotoxin issue at its source by implementing innovative technologies of poultry farms and – also on the basis of the findings and results from Phase I – by developing and testing an integral system for the greatest possible prevention of endotoxin emissions: the Endotoxin Reduction Tool.

-The project, which is planned to run for two until three years, is being coordinated by GIQS and carried out with eight partners from the German-Dutch border region.
-The German project partners are Mikrobiologisches Labor Dr. Michael Lohmeyer GmbH, PTC Phage Technology Center GmbH and Rottmann Group GmbH.
-On the Dutch side, the consortium consists of ZLTO (Zuidelijke Land- en Tuinbouw Organisatie), DLV Intensief Advies BV, Whysor B.V., Kewi Services B.V. and Jansen Poultry Equipment.
+The project, which is planned to run for two until three years, is being coordinated by GIQS and carried out with eleven partners from the German-Dutch border region.
+The German project partners are Mikrobiologisches Labor Dr. Michael Lohmeyer GmbH, PTC Phage Technology Center GmbH, Wind plus Sonne GmbH, Rottmann Group GmbH and Paul Rottmann GmbH.
+On the Dutch side, the consortium consists of the Stichting Aeres Groep, ZLTO (Zuidelijke Land- en Tuinbouw Organisatie), DLV Intensief Advies BV, Whysor B.V., Kewi Services B.V. and Jansen Poultry Equipment.

 BEL AIR is implemented under the INTERREG V A programme Deutschland-Nederland and co-financed by the European Regional Development Fund (ERDF) and the Ministerium für Wirtschaft, Innovation, Digitalisierung und Energie NRW, the Dutch Ministerie van Economische Zaken en Klimaat and and the provinces of Gelderland, Limburg sowie Noord-Brabant.
 It is accompanied by the programme management of the Euregio Rhine-Waal.